kiliankoe/SwiftLibrary/README.md

 ## Known Issues

-At this point?
-Several 🙈
+The basic functionality is there, but several parts of the very young codebase need some work.
+The project should also best be covered by a few more tests.

-Found something as well?
+Did you run into any issues or have questions?
 Please don't hesitate to [open an issue](https://github.com/kiliankoe/apodidae/issues/new).